 How to structure a ketogenic diet for those with chronic fatigue syndrome

 To overcome CFS, you need to get your nutrition dialed in.
 You need to be on a ketogenic diet.
 There is no way around this fact.
-But the way in which you get there can be done with ease – it does not have to be a struggle.
+But the way you get there does not have to be a struggle.

 If your current diet is a standard Canadian/American/European diet, I recommend you start with our 30-day fatigue reset diet.
 Do this before you jump into the ketogenic diet.
 It will make your transition into ketosis so much easier.